 Feel Balancing technology is achieved by moving the center of gravity further to the center of the head.

 Dual V-sole provides different sole grinds perfectly matched for the loft of each wedge.
 The sole is uniquely shaped with a slightly wider toe and a narrower heel.

 The designs are progressive providing more spin the higher the loft is.

-True Temper Dynamic Gold that is only 115 grams stock shaft helps to keep the weight down for a lighter feel.
+True Temper Dynamic Gold shaft is only 115 grams and helps to keep the weight down for a lighter feel.

 The chrome silver finish on the face contains Rotex 3 Face Tour Zip grooves with extra laser-milled friction lines between the grooves.
 This provides increased spin making it among the best in the market.

 The sole of the CBX 2 is also very wide adding to the already forgiving wedge